smartdevicelink/sdl_evolution/proposals/NNNN-high-level-interface-views-and-controllers.md

 #### SDLImageView

 The image view will be used for the primary and secondary graphic in the order added to the view controller's view.
-The image provided will be automatically scaled depending on the display layout.
+The image provided will be automatically scaled depending on the current display layout.

 ```objc
 @interface SDLImageView : SDLView